sergal-irl/Meshtastic-arduino/README.md

 When using the Arduino IDE, install the Nanopb dependency as explained [here](https://www.dfrobot.com/blog-1161.html) under "Setting up the environment".

 Author: Mike Schiraldi

+--

+This fork is meant to provide support for using an ESP32 rather than an Arduino based platform.